 After catching our ferry in Puno harbor, we set out for the floating islands of Uros.
 I remember seeing pictures of this culture in National Geographic magazine when I was young, and I was so fascinated that there were people in the world who actually lived on islands that float!
 Sounds like every kids dream to me.
 When we arrived, the locals waved to us as our boat pulled in, dressed in brightly colored fabrics, the girls with pretty woven pom poms in their hair, some women wearing bolo hats, and some sporting both.
 I later found out that the hats were indicative of their marital status - only married women wore hats.

-On the islands, our guide from All Ways Travel introduced us to several islanders who gave us a short presentation about the islands themselves and how their culture came to be.
-The island were created as a defense against invasion from the mainland which allowed the locals to flee from danger by literally floating their homes away on the lake.
-The islands are made from layers and layers of thick reeds of grass which grow up to 5 or 6 feet long.
+On the islands, our guide introduced us to several islanders who gave us a short presentation about the islands themselves and their unique culture.
+The island was created as a defense against invasion from the mainland which allowed the locals to flee from danger by literally floating their homes away on the lake.
+The islands are made from layer after layer of thick reeds of grass which grow up to 5 or 6 feet long.
 As the layers underneath begin to decompose from the water, more are added on top, creating compact floating islands approximately 3-4 meters thick.

 Several islanders showed us the inside of their homes, which had comfy beds made from tightly bundled bales of grass with thick wool blankets on top, and benches and chairs made from the same grass.
 Some homes were wired with small appliances and TVs as well.
 Though many of the islanders live on the islands, some have small motorized panga boats out back which were used for trips into Puno.